tomleccese/convenience-store-orig/README.md

 The project is already able to be imported into Eclipse, just use Eclipse to import it as an **Existing Project**.
 If you use another IDE, you should be able to import the `src/main/java` and `src/test/java` folders as well just make sure you add jUnit 4.X to the classpath (if not using Eclipse).

-It's recommended that you include jUnit tests with your assignment.
+It's required that you include jUnit tests with your assignment.

 Good luck!

 ## Background

-BridgePhase is opening up a new convenience store and needs a Point-of-Sale system to control serve as the cash register and inventory system.
+BridgePhase is opening up a new convenience store and needs a Point-of-Sale system to serve as the cash register and inventory system.

 ## Part 1.
 Inventory System